-- To apply new and unfamiliar words and improve vocabulary knowledge through the use of context clues, word parts, and linguistic origin (Greek and Latin roots) - To evaluate passages at the 4000-word vocabulary level - To identify the best strategies for using an all-English dictionary effectively - To identify synonyms, antonyms, prefixes, homonyms, and connotative language of varying intensity - To paraphrase and summarize reading passages and learn to generate critical inquiry - To discuss multiple interpretations of texts - To support reading comprehension by applying skills such as prediction, skimming, and summarizing - To manage a variety of note-taking skills such as highlighting, annotating, and outlining and use graphic organizers, like a chain of reasoning, to organize notes - To infer and draw conclusions after reading a text - To identify author's tone, point of view, and develop a response to a text's argument practice proper pronunciation and intonation and use developed listening strategies.
+- To apply new and unfamiliar words and improve vocabulary knowledge through the use of context clues, word parts, and linguistic origin (Greek and Latin roots) - To evaluate passages at the 4000-word vocabulary level - To identify the best strategies for using an all-English dictionary effectively - To identify synonyms, antonyms, prefixes, homonyms, and connotative language of varying intensity - To paraphrase and summarize reading passages and learn to generate critical inquiry - To discuss multiple interpretations of texts - To support reading comprehension by applying skills such as prediction, skimming, and summarizing - To manage a variety of note-taking skills such as highlighting, annotating, and outlining and use graphic organizers, like a chain of reasoning, to organize notes - To infer and draw conclusions after reading a text - To identify author's tone, point of view, and develop a response to a text's argument

+This course is designed for high intermediate learners of ESL.
+The learner will continue to practice proper pronunciation and intonation and use developed listening strategies.
 The course stresses listening comprehension as well as oral communication by means of reports, short speeches, role play, and small group/class discussions of various academic disciplines such as earth science, sociology, and anthropology.

 Upon completion of the course, the student will be able to engage in meaningful discussion inside and outside of the classroom with both native and non-native English speakers.